Complete Moving Timeline For A Well Scheduled Move

-Starting early is one fundamental secret to a successful moving.
+Starting early is one fundamental secret to a successful move.
 Do one thing at a time as the move day draws closer so that you can be more than ready on the day you will move.
-Have a clear timeline, draft a moving checklist or moving checklist timeline.
+Have a clear timeline, draft a moving checklist, or moving checklist timeline.

 We will be taking a look at how you can plan ahead for your move by having a moving checklist timeline, and what are the advantages of planning ahead for your move.
 We will look at the line of action or activities you have to put in place starting from eight (8) before your moving date.